Calliphora stygia: Life history

 Calliphora stygia has three life stages; 3 larval instars, pupa, and adult.
-The larval stage is very difficult to identify species. has a break down as to how to distinguish several different larvae.
-Most entomologists wait until the adult emerges to identify the species.
+In the larval stage, it is very difficult to determine the species; most entomologists wait until the adult emerges to identify specimens.

 Larvae feed on the soft tissues of a corpse or host that they were placed on by their parent.
 Due to their main source of food, C. stygia bioaccumulate toxins and heavy metals that may be present in the flesh.
 Insects can hold these toxins for months after the tissues disappear.
 These flies are also affected by weather conditions.
 The third instar is extremely tolerant to wet conditions, but perish at temperatures greater than 35 degree Celsius.

 Pupation, on average, take around 32 hours, but can take up to 48.
 This state can last as long as 3 weeks in wet, dark, and highly oxygenated conditions.
 Dry conditions tend to increase mortality rates.
 Emergence typically happens at dawn when environmental conditions are more humid, and more favorable to young flies.
 C. stygia don't appear to have a seasonal dependence for emergence; however they do have light and temperature cues.
 These flies are capable of emerging in the absence of those cues, and this is thought to be done with circadian rhythms that are set during the last instar before pupation.
 C. stygia's circadian rhythm tends to be 23 hours on average.